GuanceCloud/guance-docs/docs/datakit/jaeger.md

         # key2 = "value2"
         # ...

-      ## Threads config controls how many goroutines an agent cloud start.
+      ## Threads config controls how many goroutines an agent cloud start to handle HTTP request.
       ## buffer is the size of jobs' buffering of worker channel.
       ## threads is the total number fo goroutines at running time.
       ## timeout is the duration(ms) before a job can return a result.